Similarity-based Label Inference Attack against Training and Inference of Split Learning: Label Inference in Split Learning

 We can see from Eq. \eqref{eq:euclidean-distance} that maximizing the cosine similarity $cos(x, y)$ is equivalent to minimizing the Euclidean distance $\Vert x - y \Vert$.
 As a result, in both the cases of the gradients of activations and smashed data, the similarity measurements can be unified as the Euclidean distance, where the data points are preprocessed to be normalized in the case of gradients.

+Based on the unified Euclidean-distance similarity measurement, we propose three different label inference attack approaches based on the capability and available size of data samples at the adversary. \textit{1) Euclidean-distance-based label inference:} The adversary is computationally resource-constrained and infers the private labels directly by finding the nearest Euclidean distance. \textit{2) Clustering label inference:} The adversary can collect the data samples during the training and inference phase.
+Then, the adversary clusters the data samples to exploit the volume diversity for better attack performance. \textit{3) Label inference with transfer learning:} With the input of original data, the adversary can adopt the transfer learning to extract the features and then conduct the similarity-based label inference attack.
+The details of the three attack approaches are as follows.

+\textit{1) Euclidean-distance-based Label Inference.} The adversary has some auxiliary data, i.e., a set of the smashed data or gradients with labeled samples, denoted by $C$.
+The size of the labeled sample point set is the number of classes in the classification task (with one sample per class).
+After receiving the gradient/smashed data $d_i$ , the adversary can assign it to its nearest sample point $c_j$, where $j=\underset{k}{\arg\min}\Vert d_i - c_k \Vert^2$ and $d_i$ is most likely to have the same label as $c_j$.

-The proposed clustering label inference attack is designed to group the data points (i.e., the collected gradients or smashed data) into $K$ clusters with similar characteristics, where $K$ is the number of classes of the classification task.
-The clustering process is to determine $K$ centroids (i.e., the representative of $K$ clusters) and assign the data points to the centroids (or clusters).
+\textit{2) Clustering Label Inference.} The proposed clustering label inference attacks are designed to group the data points (i.e., the collected gradients or smashed data) into $K$ clusters with similar characteristics, where $K$ is the number of classes of the classification task.
+The clustering process is to determine $K$ centroids (i.e., the representatives of $K$ clusters) and assign the data points to the centroids (or clusters).
 The objective is to minimize the within-cluster sum of similarity measurements (i.e., based on the Euclidean distance).
 The assignment of the data points also reveals the private labels of the original data.